samirkumardas/evaluate_math_string/README.md

 | ((5 - 2.5) + 2) * ((5 - 2.5) + 2)      |  20.25 |
 | (((5 - 2.5) + 2) * ( 10 / 5))      |   9 |
 | 5-(-2)      |   7 |

+## Caveats
+Please be noted that for the sake of simplicity, this function will not raise any errors in case of the syntax problem.
+It will simply end up with zero or an ambiguous output.
+You must provide a valid syntax to get the correct result.